Articles of Incorporation Template

 On the other hand, a Certificate of Incorporation is issued by the state upon the successful filing of the Articles of Incorporation, serving as official proof that the corporation legally exists.

-To sum it up, Articles of Incorporation establish the corporation, while the Certificate confirms its legal status.
+To sum it up, Articles of Incorporation establish the corporation, while the Certificate confirms its legal status and is necessary to show to others as evidence of validity to engage in business.

 Are Corporate Bylaws the Same as Articles of Incorporation?